Start9Labs/documentation/site/source/support/dev-docs/service-packaging/instructions.rst

     ## Instructions

     1. Inside `Config`, you can easily change the behavior of your Homepage to serve:
-      1. A list of hyperlinks to all your Subdomains
+      a.
+A list of hyperlinks to all your Subdomains
-      2. A personal web page
+      b.
+A personal web page
-      3. An automatic redirect to a Subdomain
+      c.
+An automatic redirect to a Subdomain
-      4. A static web page that tells anyone visiting it to fuck off, politely.
+      d.
+A static web page that tells anyone visiting it to fuck off, politely.

     2. Inside `Config`, you can create one or more Subdomains, giving each a unique name.